szrambo/fancymenu/README.md

 How to use:
 --------
-Long Press on the screen show;
+Long Press on the screen show
-Tap on the screen to hide;
+Tap on the screen to hide
 Create the menu by setting up the item array

 	NSArray *images = @[[UIImage imageNamed:@"petal-twitter.png"],[UIImage imageNamed:@"petal-facebook.png"],[UIImage imageNamed:@"petal-email.png"],[UIImage imageNamed:@"petal-save.png"]];